horizon0708/react-scroll-jacker/readme.md

 - [ ] Add an option to pass down inject and not hide the children automatically.
 - [ ] apologise to the UX designers and users.

+## Patchnotes

+###v0.1.5
+ - Now able to pass the progress to the next transition as a prop ```progress``` it returns a float between 0 and 1, 1 being 100%.
+  - This can be used to give some kind of visual feedback of progress to users and make scroll-jacking a bit more bearable.